 • Check your employer policies about CPD funding.

-• Are there free activities that will enable you to achieve the same learning – for example, webinars, in-house courses, local RCN learning activities?
+• Find out if there are free activities that will enable you to achieve the same learning – for example, webinars, in-house courses, local RCN learning activities hosted on RCN Learn - our education and learning online space.

 • Scholarships and bursaries.